Harry Epworth Allen: War service

 In 1915, Allen enlisted with the Royal Garrison Artillery of the Regular Army and in June 1916 was posted to the British Expeditionary Force to France.
-He worked as assistant to the observation officer, sketching enemy equipment and locations in the field.
+He worked as an assistant to the observation officer, sketching enemy equipment and locations in the field.
 In August 1916, he was moved to the front line.
 In 1917, he was awarded the Military Medal for conspicuous gallantry.
-He was badly wounded.
+Badly wounded, one of his legs was amputated above the knee, and the other suffered serious injury.
 His school magazine for 1917 recorded his experience:

-One leg had to be amputated above the knee, while the other leg was seriously injured by shrapnel.

 Artistic career

 Allen was discharged from the Army in 1918.
 He was involved in a number of art societies in the 1920s and was a pupil of Frank Saltfleet.

 He was a member of a number of art societies including Sheffield Society of Artists, Hallamshire Sketch Club (from 1932 known as the Hallamshire Art Society), Heeley Art Club, and later the Pastel Society 1952.
 He exhibited at The Royal Academy over 23 years from 1933 and he had 39 works accepted by them.
 He was prolific as an artist, working from the 1920s up until his death in 1958.

 On 16 May 1925, he married Lucy Hodder at Holy Trinity Church, Millbrook, Southampton.
 They took their honeymoon at Corfe in Dorset.
 In 1931, Allen was made redundant and became a professional painter.
 After the death of Allen's father in 1932, the couple went to live with his mother, Elizabeth Epworth Blacktin.
 Allen died on 25 March 1958, at home, at 67 Banner Cross Road, from a coronary thrombosis.